Atlético Madrid: Athletic Aviación de Madrid (1939–1947)

 By 1939, when La Liga had resumed, Athletic had merged with Aviación Nacional of Zaragoza to become Athletic Aviación de Madrid.
 Aviación Nacional had been founded in 1937 by three aviation officers of the Spanish Air Force.
 They had been promised a place in the Primera División for the 1939–40 season, only to be denied by the RFEF, and since they did not want to go through the whole divisional climb up, this club merged with Athletic, whose squad had lost eight players during the Civil War, including the team's star, Monchín Triana, who was shot dead.
-At that time, Real Oviedo also had its field destroyed by the war, so it was decided to give up its place to another team, and that final spot was contested by Aviación and CA Osasuna, in a match in Valencia on 26 November 1939, which Aviación won 3–1.
-With the legendary Ricardo Zamora as manager, the club subsequently won their first La Liga title that season and retained the title in 1941.
-The most influential and charismatic player of these years was the captain Germán Gómez, who was signed from Racing de Santander in 1939.
+At that time, Real Oviedo also had its field destroyed by the war, so it was decided to give up its place to another team, and that finals spot was contested by Aviación and Osasuna, in a match in Valencia on 26 November 1939, which Aviación won 3–1.
+With the legendary Ricardo Zamora as manager, the club subsequently won their first La Liga title that season and retained the titles in 1941.
+The most influential and charismatic player of these years was the captain Germán Gómez, who was signed from Racing Santander in 1939.
 He played eight consecutive seasons for the Rojiblancos until the 1947–48 campaign.
 From his central midfield position, he formed a legendary midfield alongside Machín and Ramón Gabilondo.

 In mid-1940, a decree issued by Francisco Franco banned teams from using foreign names and the club became Atlético Aviación de Madrid.
-In September 1940, Atlético Aviación won the very first Super cup in Spanish football after beating RCD Español, the 1940 Copa del Generalísimo winners, in a two-legged game that ended in a 10–4 aggregate victory, including a 7–1 trashing in the second leg at Campo de Fútbol de Vallecas.
+In September 1940, Atlético Aviación won the first Super cup in Spanish football after beating RCD Español, the 1940 Copa del Generalísimo winners, in a two-legged game that ended in a 10–4 aggregate victory, including a 7–1 trashing in the second leg at Campo de Fútbol de Vallecas.
 On 14 December 1946, the club decided to drop the military association from its name, and shortly after, on 6 January, it settled on its current name of Club Atlético de Madrid.
 Also in 1947, Atlético beat Real Madrid 5–0 at the Metropolitano, their biggest win over their cross-town rivals to date.